Bebe Rexha Stuns Fans In Black Sheer Garment

 The “I’m A Mess” songstress geotags her photo as Los Angeles, California, and attaches a shot from a photoshoot to share with her followers.

 The blond beauty is wearing a sheer black garment which covers the majority of her minus a shoulder, some of her arm, and parts of her bare chest.
-She is starring into the camera lens fiercely while raising one arm.
+She is staring into the camera lens fiercely while raising one arm.
 The “No Broken Hearts” hitmaker kept her bob down while sporting natural-looking makeup.

 For her caption, Rexha states that she loves the photo and credits the photographer, Thom Kerr, who has also worked with the likes of Kim Petras, Iggy Azalea, Zara Larsson, and Suki Waterhouse, to name a few.

-Within two hours, the post racked up over 255,000 likes, proving to have made an impact so quickly on her followers.
+Within two hours, the post racked up over 255,000 likes, proving to have made an impact quickly on her followers.

 “I love YOU so much,” one user wrote.